rexray/dvdcli/README.md

 Examples
 --------
 General note about the functionality.
 Based on mimicing `Docker` functionality, a create is called at the beginning of each of these operations.
-The existing Volume Driver spec expects idompetent operations.
+The existing Volume Driver spec expects idempotent operations.

 `dvdcli mount --volumedriver=rexray --volumename=test`